 A few years ago there was a huge meme in the working world that “sitting is the new smoking”.
 The dangers of sitting still for long periods was becoming more well known.
 In Traditional Chinese Medicine there is a pattern of disharmony called “blood stasis”.
 This is behind all the leading causes of death.
 Stroke and heart attack, high blood pressure, high cholesterol are all related to the TCM concept of blood stasis.
 For more information read my blog post: “Move or Die”.

 Fresh air is good for the soul.
 And sunshine is the best source of Vitamin D. Try to get outside for a brisk walk every day.
 Obviously in our current situation you need to maintain a physical space of at least 2 metres between yourself and other walkers.
-I have found that a brisk morning walk with my dog has been a good way to get the brain focussed for the day’s activities.
-I try to find time in the mornings when the pathways have less people on them.
+I have found that a brisk morning walk with my dog has been a good way to get the brain focused for the day’s activities.
+My preference is early morning.
+Find a time that works best for your routine and body.

 Sometimes just a walk isn’t enough.
-Perhaps you have a higher level of fitness that you want to maintain, or you want to burn off the stress and anxiety of hearing the news.
+Perhaps you have a higher level of fitness that you want to maintain, or you want to burn off some stress and anxiety after watching the news.
 There are tons of free resources available on the web.

 Stretching & Yoga